 Only getting new data

 Sooner or later you will fall foul of cached results.

 The standard waste of time is that you send some data to the server using Post and retrieve it using Get.
 The first time you do this it seems to work but later on any changes you make to the data aren't reflected in the data you get back from Get.

 The reason for this is that by default Post doesn't cache data but Get does.

 Put simply if you request the same URL more than once using Get then the browser will cache the first request and use this for the data for all subsequent requests.

 One possible solution is to use a different URL for all Get operations by adding something unique to the end of the query string but it is simpler to set cache to false and get jQuery to do the job for you.
-If cache is set to false then jQuery will add a query string "_=timestamp" to Get and Put request - of course Post never uses cached data.
-For example:
+If cache is set to false then jQuery will add a query string "_=timestamp" to Get and Put requests - of course Post never uses cached data.

 Related to caching is ifModified.
 If this is set to true then the Ajax call only works if the response has changed since the last request.
 It basically checks the time in the Last-Modified header to the time of the last request.
 Notice that this first retrieves just the headers of the HTTP request needed for the resource and so this can save downloading something that hasn't changed.
-However making this work consistently is a matter of dealing with different browser and server behavour.
+However making this work consistently is a matter of dealing with different browser and server behaviour.

 Only use ifModified if the resource requested is big because trying to save downloads usually causes trouble for some browsers and it also depends on the headers that the server includes.